-This section has been designed to assist qualified service personnel in performing service and maintenance on this air handler.
+This section has been designed to assist a qualified service agency in performing service and maintenance on this air handler.

-The homeowner or user must never attempt to perform any service or maintenance on the air handler that involves the removal or adjustment of any parts or components.
+The homeowner or the air handler user must never attempt to perform any service or maintenance on the air handler when it involves the removal or adjustment of any parts and/or components.

-The manufacturer or wholesale distributer will not be responsible for any repairs due to removal of parts or improper parts changes, improper maintenance, improper adjustments or improper modifications to this air handler that were performed by the homeowner or user.
+The manufacturer or distributer will not be responsible for any repairs due to removal of parts or improper parts changes, improper maintenance, improper adjustments or improper modifications to this air handler that were performed by the homeowner and/or the air handler user.

-The manufacturer will not be responsible if the homeowner or user uses this section of these instructions in an attempt to perform maintenance or repairs to the air handler.
-This practice is very dangerous and may result in property damage, personal injury, loss of life and/or will void the air handler warranty.
+The manufacturer will not be responsible if the homeowner and/or air handler user use this section of the instructions in an attempt to perform maintenance or repairs to the air handler.
+This practice is very dangerous and may result in a fire causing property damage, personal injury, loss of life and/or will void the air handler warranty.